Lothiraldan/saltpad/README.rst

     sudo apt-get install salt-api

 The salt-api requires some configuration too.
-Salt-api supports multiple implementation, but the rest_cherrypy implementation is the more mature and the recommended one when using saltpad.
+Salt-api supports multiple implementation, but the rest_tornado implementation is the more mature and the recommended one when using saltpad.
 If you want to run salt-api and saltpad on the same host, you can configuration salt-api as followed in the file /etc/salt/master:

 .. code:: yaml